3sidedcube/ThunderRequest/README.md

     // Do something with response/error
 }
 ```

-# Building Binaries for Carthage

-Since Xcode 12 there has been issues with building Carthage binaries caused by the inclusion of a secondary arm64 slice in the generated binary needed for Apple Silicon on macOS.
-This means that rather than simply using `carthage build --archive` you need to use the `./carthage-build build --archive` command which uses the script included with this repo.
-For more information, see the issue on Carthage's github [here](https://github.com/Carthage/Carthage/issues/3019)

-We will be investigating moving over to use SPM as an agency soon, and will also look into migrating to use .xcframeworks as soon as Carthage have support for it.

 # Code level documentation
 Documentation is available for the entire library in AppleDoc format.
 This is available in the framework itself or in the [Hosted Version](http://3sidedcube.github.io/iOS-ThunderRequest/)